pcminer-tools/pcminer/README.md

 III.
 Feedback, Suggestions, and Acknowledgements
 -----------------------------------------------

-I originally developed as a tool for identifying PC member candidates for the ISSTA'11 and PLDI'12 program committees.
+I originally developed this as a tool for identifying PC member candidates for the ISSTA'11 and PLDI'12 program committees.
 Since then, it has been used by several other PC chairs for conferences such as ISMM, ISSTA, ICSE, FSE, PLDI, ASE, ECOOP, and OOPSLA.
 Feedback, suggestions, and